TaceoLabs/noir-GMiMC/README.md

     let is_plain = gmimc::bn254::dec::x5_2(cipher, key);
     assert(is_plain == plain);
 ```
+**Note:** The GMiMC block cipher has a configurable branch width, the example above uses a 2-branch Feistel network.
+If encrypting a large number of blocks, using an instance with a larger branch number is more efficient.

 For further examples on how to use the GMiMC crate, have a look in the `lib.nr` file in the `src/` directory.
 You can find the tests for all expanded forms of the GMiMC block cipher there.